carl-wallace/pb_pki/README.md

 cargo build --features om_sipr,sipr --release cargo build --no-default-features --features dev,om_sipr,sipr --release
 ```
-\* NIPR CAs presently return BER-encoded data, which is not supported by Rust applications using this crate.
-The NIPR features
-have been temporarily disabled until the NIPR CAs have been updated and return DER-encoded data.

 ## Certificates
 The CA certificates and TA certificates for each environment are listed below.